Vina27/flicks_frontend/README.md

 ////////////////////////////////////////////////////////////////////////////////

-Before Starting up this App
+Before starting up this App

 -Fork and clone from the following repository for the dependant backend (follow README instructions): https://github.com/Vina27/Flicks_API-

--Fork and clone from this repository
+-Fork and clone from this repository (https://github.com/Vina27/flicks_frontend)

     -run npm i in your terminal
-        -Installs all the dependant modules required to run this React App
+        -Installs all the dependant modules required to run this React App.

     -run npm start in your terminal
         -this starts up the app.
-Be sure to run the rails backend first -then you will be prompted (when prompted enter y for yes) to open this app on a different PORT
+Be sure to run the rails backend first.
+        -then you will be prompted (when prompted enter y for yes) to open this app on a different PORT.

 /////////////////////////////////////////////////////////////////////////////////